DenisBuserski/Git/README.md

    ![7](git-commands/w-7.png)

-   From the above message we can see that we have added a new commit call "Add text file" and we have changed 1 file(file-1.txt)
+   From the above message we can see that we have added a new commit with a message "Add text file" and we have changed 1 file(file-1.txt)

 10. Check the status
     ```